fiskaltrust/faq/README.md

 ### Creating Q&A sets

-- Each Q&A set needs its own markdown file in the Q&A directory.
+- Each Q&A set needs its own markdown file in the `qna` directory.
 - Filename ([name].md) should at least give some indication of the question.
 The single words should be connectd by "-", no blanks.
 No more than 250 characters are allowed per name.
-- Referenced exaples (e.g. JSON) should be placed in the examples folder of the main directory.
+- Referenced exaples (e.g. JSON) should be placed in the `examples` folder of the main directory.
-- Linked images should be placed in the images folder of the main directory.
+- Linked images should be placed in the `images` folder of the main directory.

 ### Format and content of a Q&A set

-- The main question should be placed at the beginning in a chapter called  "##Question".
-The question itself should be placed below of the chapter (no markdown, only text, no newlines).
+- The main question should be placed at the beginning in a chapter called  "## Question".
+The question itself should be placed below of the chapter name (no markdown, only text, no newlines).
-- For each alternative question (Alternate form of the main question to be used for better searchability) add a new chapter called "##Question" and add the question below of the chapter (no markdown, only text, no newlines).
+- For each alternative question (Alternate form of the main question to be used for better searchability) add a new chapter called "## Question" and add the question below of the chapter name (no markdown, only text, no newlines).
-- Metadata tags: Add a new chapter below the question chapters named "##Metadata tags".
+- Metadata tags: Add a new chapter below the question chapters named "## Metadata tags".
 List the tags comma separated in one single line below of the chapter name.
 No newlines and no multiple lines allowed.
 Use **only the defined tags** (see above).
 If you need a new tag please add an issue so that we can review and add your tag.
 Mimimum requirement: add a language specification tag and a market tag.
-- Answer: Add a new chapter below the metadata tags chapters named "##Answer".
+- Answer: Add a new chapter below the metadata tags chapters named "## Answer".
 Write the answer in markdown within this chapter.

+### Example

+[Here](qna/fiskaltrust-sandbox.md) you can find an example of how a Q&A set should look like.

 ## Troubleshooting